Republican insurgency in Afghanistan: Neutral

-Pro-NRF
+Pro-Resistance

 On 25 August 2021, Bilal Y. Saab, an ex-Pentagon senior advisor, and Mick Mulroy, former Deputy Assistant Secretary of Defense for the Middle East, Marine veteran and ex-CIA Special Activities Center operator, argued in a Time editorial that Washington, D.C. should provide support in Afghanistan by allowing the CIA to station its officers with counterterrorism responsibilities to secretly assist anti-Taliban resistance groups.
 U.S. senator Lindsey Graham and representative Michael Waltz advocated for giving NRF support so that they can hold their ground against the Taliban after they captured Kabul.

-On 27 August, Tajiks from Kulob, Tajikistan volunteered to prepare to fight against the Taliban, despite warnings from Tajik officials that it can be deemed illegal.
-In an interview on 2 September, Erika Simpson, president of the Canadian Peace Research Association, said that it was potentially risky for a country to publicly support the resistance from inside Afghanistan and suggested that it was better to support anti-Taliban resistance groups based overseas.
+In an interview on 2 September 2021, Erika Simpson, president of the Canadian Peace Research Association, said that it was potentially risky for a country to publicly support the resistance from inside Afghanistan and suggested that it was better to support anti-Taliban resistance groups based overseas.

+On 27 August 2021, Tajiks from Kulob, Tajikistan volunteered to prepare to fight against the Taliban, despite warnings from Tajik officials that it can be deemed illegal.
+Tajikistan has allowed NRF to maintain a political presence in Dushanbe and has hosted several senior Afghan opposition figures since the collapse of the former Afghan government in August 2021.
+Tajik President Emomali Rahmon has criticized the Taliban’s policies in relation to Afghanistan’s Tajik minority, prompting Taliban officials to accuse Tajikistan of interfering in Afghanistan’s internal affairs.
+Tajik officials have denied Taliban claims that NRF leader Ahmad Massoud and former Vice President Amrullah Saleh are based in Tajikistan, although other resistance figures, including Abdul Latif Pedram, have reportedly resided in Dushanbe.
+Rising tensions have also been accompanied by military exercises and parades along the Tajik-Afghan border.
+Since 2025, Dushanbe has scaled back some of their support to opposition groups due to the lack of unity among them and regional dynamics, including Russia recognizing the Taliban as the de facto government.

-On 6 September, Iran's Foreign Ministry spokesman Saeed Khatibzadeh strongly condemned the Taliban assault on the Panjshir Valley.
+On 6 September 2021, Iran's Foreign Ministry spokesman Saeed Khatibzadeh strongly condemned the Taliban assault on the Panjshir Valley.
 On 10 September, a road named Panjshir Alley in Tehran was officially named and approved by the Tehran City Council.

 In mid-September 2021, in a move aimed at increasing inclusivity in the Taliban government, 20 European Parliament members filed a motion to invite NRF leader Ahmad Massoud to address the European Council and the EP, just as his father did 20 years earlier.
 The Spectator noted in a May 2024 interview with NRF leader Ahmad Massoud that the NRF runs a significant lobbying operation, with an office in Washington DC, and that it had friendly senators such as U.S. Senator Lindsey Graham supporting its cause.